saltstack/salt/doc/topics/transports/raet/index.rst

     git HEAD is in a functional state.

-Once installed, modify the configuration files for the minion and master to set the transport to raet:
+Once installed, modify the configuration files for the minion and master to set the transport to raet (the file_buffer_size and id need to be set to adress known bugs in the unreleased code as of this writing):

 ``/etc/salt/master``:

 .. code-block:: yaml

     transport: raet
+    id: master
+    file_buffer_size: 54000

 ``/etc/salt/minion``: